kube-rs/kube/README.md

 **[API Docs](https://clux.github.io/kube-rs/kube/)**

 ## Reflector
 The biggest abstraction exposed in this client is `Reflector<T, U>`.
-This is effectively a cache of a resource that's meant to "reflect the state in etcd".
+This is a cache of a resource that's meant to "reflect the resource state in etcd".

-It handles the api mechanics for watching kube resources, tracking resourceVersions, and maintaining an internal cache map.
+It handles the api mechanics for watching kube resources, tracking resourceVersions, and using watch events; it builds and maintains an internal map.

 To use it, you just feed in `T` as a `Spec` struct and `U` as a `Status` struct, which can be as complete or incomplete as you like.
 Here, using the complete structs via [k8s-openapi](https://docs.rs/k8s-openapi/0.4.0/k8s_openapi/api/core/v1/struct.PodSpec.html):